python/cpython/Doc/library/io.rst

 :class:`BufferedReader`, and :class:`BufferedRWPair` buffer streams that are readable, writable, and both readable and writable.  :class:`BufferedRandom` provides a buffered interface to random access streams.
-Another :class`BufferedIOBase` subclass, :class:`BytesIO`, is a stream of in-memory bytes.
+Another :class:`BufferedIOBase` subclass, :class:`BytesIO`, is a stream of in-memory bytes.

 The :class:`TextIOBase` ABC, another subclass of :class:`IOBase`, deals with